 Diversity and Equity Policy

 AC is committed to providing an environment for staff and students/candidates that is free from discrimination based on income, age, disability, social and ethnic background, location or gender.
-Employment at the College is based on merit, defined as a combination of demonstrated academic or administrative ability in a specified area, demonstrated sympathy with the aims and objectives of AC, and ‘fit’ with regard to the demands of the College’s teams and projects.
+Employment at AC is based on merit, defined as a combination of demonstrated academic or administrative ability in a specified area, demonstrated sympathy with the aims and objectives of AC, and ‘fit’ with regard to the demands of AC’s teams and projects.

 Single sex, religion, etc. education institution